 In addition to facilitating retreats, Interns learn the process of planning and designing each retreat, as well as well as receiving detailed evaluations and feedback.

 Whether working as a Youth Minister, Campus Minister, Religious Educator, Service Coordinator, or other ministry profession, understanding Music Ministry and being able to incorporate it into your work is a valuable skill.
-As members of the Youth Ministry team, each intern learns to play an instrument, and receives regular lessons and instruction on how to grow their own musical ability.
+Each intern learns to play an instrument, and receives regular lessons and instruction on how to grow their own musical ability.
+Music is utilized in a variety of settings, from high energy Praise & Worship events, to Adoration and Mass.

 Interns commit to living out the following 3 core principles: